 It turns out that the MLS instrument can observe the large blob of water vapour that is dumped in the upper mesosphere / lower thermosphere by the space shuttle's main engines.
 My paper on this subject is now published in its final form in Atmos.
 Meas.
 Tech.
 This is an open access journal so anyone can download it.
 The full reference is: H. C. Pumphrey, A. Lambert, and N. J. Livesey, Observation of the exhaust plume from the space shuttle main engines using the microwave limb sounder, Atmos.
 Meas.
 Tech.
 4, 89-95, (2011).

 If you don't have on-line access to Adv.
 Space.
-Res., you can get a late pre-print from the MLS web site (possibly via this direct link ) or you can ask me for the author's "personal use" copy of the final version.
+Res., you can get a late pre-print from the University of Edinburgh's research archive or you can ask me for the author's "personal use" copy of the final version.

 I've been interested in these for a while.
 I'm not a serious observer, but I report any that I see to the observers homepage .
 I have set up a plot of temperature and water in the mesosphere over the UK as a guide to when clouds might be observed.